Saudi Aramco completes $69 billion SABIC stake deal, extends schedule

 SABIC is the world’s fourth-biggest petrochemicals company.

-Aramco and PIF amended the payment structure for deal, Aramco said in a bourse filing on Wednesday.
+Aramco and the Saudi state Public Investment Fund (PIF) amended the payment structure for deal, Aramco said in a bourse filing on Wednesday.

-Following a seller loan provided by the Saudi state Public Investment Fund (PIF), Aramco will pay instalments and loan charges until 2028, extending a previously agreed 2025 deadline.
+Following a seller loan provided by the PIF, Aramco will pay instalments and loan charges until 2028, extending a previous 2025 deadline.

 The first $7 billion payment is due on or before Aug.
 2, 2020, with the last instalment, a loan charge of $1 billion, on or before April 7, 2028.

-The transaction was funded through promissory notes issued to PIF at the deal’s close, Aramco said.
+The transaction was funded through promissory notes issued to the PIF at the deal’s close on Tuesday, Aramco said.

-Under a previous agreement, 36% of the purchase price - roughly $25 billion - would have been paid in cash at the closing date.
+Under a previous agreement, 36% of the purchase price - roughly $25 billion - would have been paid in cash on completion.

+A source familiar with the deal, asking not to be named, said the extended payment schedule aimed to enable Aramco to pay dividends to the government.

+Some analysts have voiced concerns the oil slump would make it difficult for Aramco to pay the government this year, although its first-quarter dividend was in line with a plan for a $75 billion 2020 payout.

 “The entire Aramco-SABIC deal is about managing cash flow, duplicated costs and access to debt markets within the same group,” Hasnain Malik, head of equity strategy at Tellimer, said.

-“Minority investors in Aramco enjoy some protection in the short-term through their guaranteed dividend stream, but whether the current share price reflects long-term risk to oil price and that dividend stream is a separate question.”
+He said a guaranteed dividend stream would give short-term protection to Aramco and some minority shareholders, but raised the question of whether the share price reflected long-term risk to the oil price.

-The deal will inject billions of dollars into the PIF, giving it scope to proceed with its plans to diversify the largest Arab economy beyond oil exports, including tourism projects and a mega business zone.
+The deal will inject billions of dollars into the PIF that can finance plans to diversify the largest Arab economy beyond oil exports, including tourism projects and a mega business zone.

+Royal Bank of Canada said the new terms, reflecting the weaker macro environment, were clearly an improvement for the buyer, adding that was “not surprising given recent deal renegotiations in the energy space”.

 Reporting by Marwa Rashad, Saeed Azhar and Davide Barbuscia; editing by Jason Neely and Barbara Lewis